A Lesson in Acceptance

 Sooooo, a lesson in acceptance.
-Since getting sober I’ve made a deliberate effort in righting the wrongs of my past; it’s part of the program.
-I’ve been far from perfect but I’m human and imperfection being a part of my make up I roll with it and just keep trying.
+Since getting sober I’ve made a deliberate effort in righting the wrongs of my past, it’s part of the program.
+I’ve been far from perfect but imperfection being a part of my make up, I roll with it and just keep trying.
 I will be 17mnths sober in like a week or so and in that time I’ve mended many damaged relationships, shed destructive ones, and forged new ones of actual value.
 I’ve developed a spiritual foundation which has allowed me to (try to) look beyond myself to see the greater purpose in all aspects of things I encounter.
-I have a conscience now (I’m still pretty wowed by that) and so I make genuine efforts to wrong no one and see my part in situations to make efforts to improve them.
-I wanted my peer support certification and I went out and got it.
-I’ve had a knack for not seeing things to completion.
-I actively seek goals to achieve and consistently chase growth.
-This is me now; leaps and bounds different in a bevy of ways.
-I know I’m not where I want to be but at the core of it all is that I’m trying.
+I have a conscience now, so I make genuine efforts to wrong no one and try to see my part in situations to make efforts to improve them.
+Historically, I’ve had a knack for not seeing things to completion.
+Now, I actively seek goals to achieve and consistently chase growth.
+This is me now, leaps and bounds different in a bevy of ways.
+I’m not where I want to be, but at the core of it all is that I’m trying.

-When assessing a resentment we’re instructed to 1) state who/what the resentment is towards 2) what was done.
-3) what it affects.
-4) my part in it.
-I always skip to number four bc that's the only thing I can do anything about ans 2 & 3 are pretty much whiney bitching.
-My part in it (simply) was that I wasn't doing right in taking care of my responsibilities.
+When assessing a resentment we’re instructed to 1) state who/what the resentment is towards 2) what was done 3) what it affects and 4) my part in it.
+I always skip to number four bc that's the only thing I can do anything about.
+My part in it was simply that I wasn't doing right in taking care of my responsibilities.
 When my mother passed I came into a little bit of money.
 Just to name a couple of completely ridiculous things I did was go to South Beach (on an all expense paid trip mind you) and blow $5000 in 4 days.
 I also spent $10,000 in 3mnths at ONE bar and child support never once crossed my mind.
-Opportunities to do the next right thing were at every turn and I willfully chose poorly…this isn't a penance, it's a result.
+Opportunities to do the next right thing were at every turn and I willfully chose poorly…this is not a penance, it's a result.

 When looking at acceptance it is often confused with allowance and approval.
-Part of it is allowance but it's the mindset behind it that is the difference.
-Allowing a shitty sitch to stay shitty bc I opt against doing the work to improve it is not acceptance, its complacency, and laziness.
+Part of it is allowance but it's the mindset behind it that makes the difference.
+Allowing a shitty sitch to stay shitty bc I opt against doing the work to improve it is not acceptance, its complacency and laziness.
 Thinking I have to approve of something to accept it is delusional and an over assumption of my being.
 My approval isn't necessary for what is right for me to be carried out.
-What I feel about missing this I certainly don't approve of but, as I posted a few days ago, 17 months of right(ish) living doesn't make up for 17yrs of complete neglect.
+What I feel about missing this I certainly don't approve of but, 17 months of right(ish) living doesn't make up for 17yrs of complete neglect.

-Rather than wallow in self loath I've reached out and filled my weeks evenings with people I've needed/wanted to connect with, put in work on my blog page (Perfectly Imperfect coming soon-ish), and solid introspective time through meditation and spiritual growth through reading and prayer.
-On the surface it sucks and I'm not happy with the circumstances as they are but if I don't want to feel this way again, do the next right thing now.
+Rather than wallow in self-loath I've reached out and filled my weeks evenings with people I've needed/wanted to connect with, put in work on my website (Perfectly Imperfect coming soon-ish), and solid introspective time through meditation and spiritual growth through reading and prayer.
+On the surface it sucks and I'm not happy with the circumstances as they are but if I don't want to feel this way again, I have do the next right thing now.
 True acceptance is seeing a thing for what it really is and working from there.